norydiankov/Smartcab-project/README.md

 # Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

+### Project Overview

+As a part of the Reinforcement Learning module, the final project required the application of reinforcement learning to build a simulated vehicle navigation agent.
+A smart cab is placed randomly in a grid world of 8 columns by 6 rows, navigating traffic against 100 dummy agents in order to reach the destination.

+This project involved modeling a complex control problem in terms of limited available inputs, and designing a scheme to automatically learn an optimal driving strategy based on rewards and penalties.

 ### Install

 This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted